lokielse/laravel-admin-generator/README.md

 $ composer require lokielse/laravel-console
 ```

-More about this please visit [Installation](wiki/1-Installation.md) and [Configuration](wiki/2-Configuration.md)
+More about this please visit [Installation](docs/1-Installation.md) and [Configuration](docs/2-Configuration.md)

 ## Usage

 Create a new instance named `admin`
 ```
+//create an console demo with AdminLTE php artisan console:new admin-demo --engine admin-lte

-php artisan console:new admin
+//or create an console demo with SB-Admin php artisan console:new admin-demo --engine sb-admin
 ```

-Create a new entity `post` for the instance `admin`
+Create a new entity `post` for the instance `admin-demo`
 ```
-php artisan console:entity admin post
+php artisan console:entity admin-demo post
 ```

-More usages please visit the bellow wiki [Generation](wiki/3-Generation.md)
+More usages please visit the bellow wiki [Generation](docs/3-Generation.md)

 ## Change log